Skip to content

 In Grand Rapids, you can access BPD treatment through:

-• Spectrum Health behavioral health services
+• Corewell Health behavioral health services

 • Trinity Health Grand Rapids behavioral medicine

-• Metro Health – University of Michigan Health behavioral health
+• University of Michigan Health-West behavioral health

 • Private therapists and counseling centers throughout Kent County